-In the UK, we’re lucky enough to have the continent right on our doorstep, with many of Europe’s most beautiful, charming, and iconic cities just a short flight away.
+In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 Whether you’re dreaming of a lazy beach holiday, a cultural break, or a rural escape, there’s a short-haul holiday for everyone.

 So, to get you inspired, here are nine holiday destinations you can fly to in two hours or under.

 Located on France’s south coast, Marseille is a beguiling blend of modern and historic, French and Mediterranean, and beach bliss and urban delight.

 France’s second-largest city is made up of 111 districts, each with its own identity and appeal, and it’s perfect for inquisitive travellers looking for diversity.

 Just a two-hour flight from London, Marseille is also the capital of sunny Provence, and the gateway to this rural region’s many charms.

 Provence encapsulates much of what’s most alluring about the French lifestyle: mouthwatering food, hilltop villages, exceptional wines, sun-drenched beaches, and lively markets.

 Its pastoral landscape is also ideal for leisurely walks and cycles.
 As you pedal or stroll along these rolling hills, you can explore pretty vineyards, olive groves, and apple orchards, and enjoy the heady scent of lavender, herbs, and wildflowers in the air – an intoxicating aroma that’s unique to this region.

 There’s plenty more to see and do in Provence though, such as visiting grand châteaux, discovering Roman ruins, admiring modern art, wandering through idyllic villages, hiking up limestone cliffs, and swimming in turquoise coves.